Why books were a form of escape for Canada Reads author Lindsay Wong

-The Woo-Woo was a finalist for the 2018 Hilary West Writers' Trust Prize for Nonfiction and will be defended by Joe Zee on Canada Reads 2019.
-The debates take place March 25-28, 2019.
+The Woo-Woo was a finalist for the 2018 Hilary West Writers' Trust Prize for Nonfiction and was defended by Joe Zee on Canada Reads 2019.

 Being part of Canada Reads has been surreal!
 It's like I'm having my own out of body experience.
 My book was rejected so many times, so whenever someone says something nice about it — and they like it — I don't believe them!

 Just to even be on the Canada Reads longlist was a huge prize.
 Then it was a shock when I learned from my publisher that someone wanted to champion it.